 In compliance with SBER 6A-1.095, FAC (Requirements for High School Diploma) and SBER 61-1.0996, FAC (Graduation Requirements for Certain Exceptional Students), a student with disabilities may exit high school with a special diploma only if this option is specified on the Individual Education Plan prior to the 2014-15 school year.

-If a student with disabilities does not fulfill criteria for a diploma, he/she may exit high school with one of the following certificates: a certificate of completion.
+If a student with disabilities does not fulfill criteria for a diploma, he/she may exit high school with a certificate of completion.